Persistent Permutability in Choice Petri Nets: Abstract

 \section{Abstract}

-Persistence is a strong, global, behavioural property of a Petri net, meaning that no activity can disable a different activity.
-Persistent permutability is a weaker property, pertaining to individual interleavings of a Petri net and stating that a non-persistent sequence can be permuted into a persistent one.
-We identify Petri net classes for which persistent permutability already suffices to imply overall persistence.
-These classes generalise free-choice nets and are related to Petri's concept of ``confusion'', while they are distinguished from each other by diverse restrictions on the choice structure of a net.
-We prove Ochma\'nski's conjecture to be correct for these classes.
+Persistence is a strong, global, behavioural property of a Petri net, meaning that no activity (represented by a net's transition) can disable a different activity.
+Persistent permutability is a weaker property, pertaining to the individual interleavings of a Petri net and stating that a non-persistent sequence can be permuted into a persistent one.
+This paper shows that in the classes of equal-conflict Petri nets and pure dissymmetric choice Petri nets, persistent permutability already suffices to imply overall persistence.
+These classes generalise free-choice Petri nets and are related to Petri's concept of ``confusion'', while they are distinguished from each other by diverse restrictions on the choice structure of a net.